 For today’s scientist, the growth of interdisciplinary research has created the need for continuing education.
-But it’s hard to spend 8 or 10 or 12 hours in the lab only to turn around and spend additional hours in a traditional lecture hall—Enter the MOOC.
+But it’s hard to spend 10 or 12 hours in the lab only to turn around and spend additional hours in a traditional lecture hall.

 MOOCs give students and researchers access to a wide range of courses and course content, much of which may not be available locally, and also provide the opportunity to learn from instructors at top tier universities.
 Without the traditional enrollment limits of other courses, MOOCs offer a new experience for both students and professors.
 “What I didn’t anticipate is how much I was going to just absolutely love doing this,” notes Mohamed Noor, a professor at Duke University who teaches a popular MOOC entitled Introduction to Genetics and Evolution.

 Noor’s course has run twice through the rapidly growing, MOOC platform Coursera, generating enrollments of ~30,000 for each iteration.
 It will be offered again in January 2014 as part of Coursera’s new Signature Track, an option allowing students to earn a Verified Certificate rather than the standard Statement of Accomplishment normally granted to those completing the online course.